stuartpittaway/diyBMSv4ESP32/README.md

 https://github.com/stuartpittaway/diyBMSv4

-## Controller Code
-ESP8266 (recommend Wemos D1 Mini) is currently supported, ESP32 version coming soon.

-Both [Wemos D1 Mini](https://amzn.to/3i1gPIz) and Wemos D1 Mini Pro are supported - minimum of 4MB flash memory.

-## Module Code
-Module code runs on the ATTINY841 micro controller, it is important to program the chip with the correct version of code depending on your PCB version.

-You will need a programming device capable of programming ATMEL AVR chips - like the [USBASP programmer](https://amzn.to/2JZRp1h)

 ## Identify which module/board you have
 * V400 = Original board (marked DIYBMS v4 on silkscreen) - has 8 large resistors (marked 2R20) and likely handsoldered using 0805 sized parts [4.0 boards do have TP2 near the ATTINY841 chip]